-The Borg scales are often used in an “electronic version” i.e. used from within a software (mobile or desktop app, internal software, etc.) on a computer or mobile device.
+The Borg scales are often used in an “electronic version” i.e. used from within a software (mobile or desktop app, internal software, etc.) or from an online service (non public).
 In the below sections you will find our recommendations on technical aspects.
 Note that BorgPerception AB also supports the licensee regarding usage aspects, user interface design and in final review of screen dumps.

 If you have questions on below guidelines or need more info, please do not hesitate to contract email@example.com.
 To help us understand more about your requirements, please answer the following questions (it will only take a minute).
 Link.

 The scale and instruction are provided as PDF files.
 In situations where there are no requirements on integration with an existing software, the easiest way to present the scale and instruction are just to use a a PDF viewer.

 When the scale needs to be integrated in a software or viewed online, we recommend that the scale is presented as an image together with a separate input field below the scale.
 The image can for example be created by first viewing the scale with a pdf viewer and then using a snipping tool (or taking a screenshot and then cropping).
 Depending on display size it might be beneficial to move the copyright text in the lower right corner to a position below the scale.
 This can for example be done in an image editing tool.
 If you need help with this process do not hesitate to contact us.